eesmer/LastControl/lastcontrol-handbook.md

 ## LastControl Usage

-You can download the installer script from the link below.<br>
+You can download lastcontrol script from the link below.<br>

 ---